Beluki/GaGa/README.md

 ### Status

 There are no known bugs in GaGa.
 I may still add new features.
-Nice things to have would be .pls format support and global hotkeys (using multimedia keys on keyboards that have them).
+Nice things to have would be .pls format support, being able to change the streams file location and global hotkeys (using multimedia keys).
 Contributions and ideas are welcome, as are bug reports.

 ### License